Table Of Contents

 What to trade in Tokyo hours and what to expect

-The Tokyo session is all about the yen.
+The Tokyo session is driven primarily by yen crosses, with activity shaped by Japanese institutions, regional risk sentiment, and local market news.
 The prime movers are USD/JPY, EUR/JPY, GBP/JPY, and AUD/JPY, which see the most consistent flow as Japanese banks, exporters, and funds enter the market.
 These pairs are liquid and tend to react strongly to shifts in Asian equity markets, Bank of Japan announcements, and regional risk sentiment.
 For example, when the Nikkei rallies or slumps, USD/JPY often mirrors the move as capital flows adjust.

 Compared with London and New York, ranges are tighter, often 30 to 60 pips on the majors, but the volatility is cleaner, driven by regional news rather than overlapping global flows.
 Traders who specialize in trend continuation or breakout setups often favor Tokyo hours for this reason.

-One caution: not every currency trades smoothly at this time.
+One caution: not all currencies trade smoothly at this time.
 Some emerging-market currencies aren’t truly liquid on a 24/5 basis, so depth may be patchy outside their local sessions.
 Thin liquidity can translate into wider spreads and inconsistent fills, which makes the yen crosses the most reliable vehicles for Tokyo trading.

-When Is the Absolute Best Time to Trade?
+When Is the Best Time of Day to Trade FOREX?

 Best Time to Trade: The “Active-Only” Principle

-By contrast, quiet windows, the late US afternoon, holiday sessions, or the thin hours between New York close and Asia open, are where setups underperform.
+By contrast, quiet windows such as the late US afternoon or holiday sessions tend to produce weaker follow-through, making many setups less reliable.
 Spreads widen, slippage becomes more common, and price action drifts without conviction.
 Traders who ignore this reality end up forcing trades into dead liquidity, bleeding costs while waiting for moves that never come.

 Applying the active-only principle means planning trades around the clock, not just the chart.
 Build your strategy around overlaps and data events, then step back when the market goes flat.
 It’s a discipline that saves capital, sharpens win rates, and keeps you aligned with the hours when FOREX actually offers opportunity.